yas3anthb/AgentPay-Sentinel/README.md

 ## Running without an OpenAI key

 The default `.env.example` runs the classifier **live**: add `OPENAI_API_KEY` and go.
-Without a key the LLM layer is unavailable and the policy fails closed — **every** transaction is blocked with `CLASSIFIER_UNAVAILABLE_FAIL_CLOSED`.
-That is the system working correctly, but it makes for a short demo.
-For an offline run:
+Without a key the LLM layer is unavailable.
+With graceful degradation on (the default, §3) a cart the deterministic layers find clean routes to `REQUIRE_APPROVAL` (`CLASSIFIER_UNAVAILABLE_HUMAN_REVIEW`); one that they flag is still blocked.
+Set `DEGRADED_CLASSIFIER_REQUIRES_REVIEW=false` for the older unconditional `CLASSIFIER_UNAVAILABLE_FAIL_CLOSED` on everything.
+Either way it makes for a short demo.
+For an offline run that still ALLOWs the clean path:

 ```bash
 # .env